Description

 property of the Vector2Int

 struct provides the squared length of the integer vector.
-This property is useful for performance optimization when comparing distances, as it avoids the computational cost of calculating the square root, which is required for the Length
+This property is useful for performance optimization as it avoids the computational cost of a square root operation, which is required when calculating the actual length.
+It is particularly beneficial when comparing distances, as long as the comparison is done using squared values.

 Usage